Please enable JavaScript to ensure auto alt text generation works properly

 Choose by AI candidate screening modality first

 • One-way video interviews.
-Candidates record structured answers on their schedule; you review with transcripts, summaries, and scores.
-Best when communication, judgment, or customer interaction matters and phone screens are eating your week.
-This is where Truffle fits.
+Candidates record structured answers on their schedule; you review with transcripts and summaries.
+Best when communication matters and phone screens are eating your week, but you don't need additional assessment layers.

 • Resume automation.
 Parses and scores resumes against your requirements.
 Fast for credentialed roles with clear must-haves.
 Brittle with messy requirements, nontraditional paths, or roles where a resume doesn't tell you much.

 • Assessments.
-Work samples, coding tests, situational judgment, typing speed.
-Proves role-specific skills directly.
-Keep them short (under 20 minutes) to protect completion rates — long assessments kill your funnel.
+Work samples, coding tests, situational judgment, typing speed, personality inventories.
+Proves role-specific skills or surfaces traits and tendencies directly.
+Traditional skills assessments are increasingly gameable with AI.
+Look for assessments that measure what AI can't fake (personality traits, situational approach, work environment preferences).
+Keep them short (under 20 minutes) to protect completion rates.
+Long assessments kill your funnel.

 The rule: If your bottleneck is phone screens, don't buy resume scoring.
 If your bottleneck is sourcing, you need a different category entirely.
 Match the tool to the problem.